Skip to main content

 Attachment

-Currently the APITable is only open for uploading attachments.
+Currently the AITable is only open for uploading attachments.

 This interface is used to upload an attachment and bind the attachment to a datasheet.